jsongraph/jgf-dot/README.md

 # jgf-dot

+[UNMAINTAINED - dependent on graphlib-dot which is unmaintained and only works for JGF version 1.0]

 Convert a [json graph](https://github.com/jsongraph/json-graph-specification) into a dot file for use with Graphviz and other visualizers

 ## Command line